Trusting the Process when Trust feels Impossible

 True growth doesn't happen overnight and, that phrase, "The climb makes the view worthwhile" absolutely applies here.
 The value of not having an instantaneous 'fix' enables our resilience and tolerance to grow.
 Through the discomfort of not knowing, we have space to can find our own voice and our own path.

-Healing takes time and isn’t always easy or straightforward.
-That’s why the small steps we take, the consistent care we give ourselves, and actively participating in our own healing all matter and they are essential parts of the journey.
+The small steps we take, the consistent care we give ourselves, and actively participating in our own healing all matter and they are essential parts of the journey.

 All this insight and change emerges gradually.
 Even when you can't see day to day changes, you are laying the foundation for long-term transformation.